 Do I need to learn Ruby first?

 You probably noticed I didn’t start with Ruby.
-I started learning Rails.
+I started learning Rails (check out How to Learn Ruby on Rails in 2018, the Ultimate Guide).
 And for a long time I didn’t even care about Ruby, I just knew how to build an application without learning the language.

 How is that possible you ask?
 Well, I’m glad you asked :)